llvm/llvm-project/llvm/docs/CommandGuide/llvm-cov.rst

  coverage >= high, red when coverage < low, and yellow otherwise.
 Both high and low should be between 0-100 and high > low.

+.. option:: -debuginfod

+ Use debuginfod to look up coverage mapping for binary IDs present in the profile but not in any object given on the command line.
+Defaults to true if debuginfod is compiled in and configured via the DEBUGINFOD_URLS environment variable.

+.. option:: -debug-file-directory=<dir>

+ Provides local directories to search for objects corresponding to binary IDs in the profile (as with debuginfod).
+Defaults to system build ID directories.

+.. option:: -check-binary-ids

+ Fail if an object file cannot be found for a binary ID present in the profile, neither on the command line nor via binary ID lookup.

 .. program:: llvm-cov report

 .. _llvm-cov-report: